jmongard/Git.SemVersioning.Gradle/README.md

  * **--preRelease**="pre-release": Change the current pre-release e.g. `--preRelease=alpha.1`.
    Set the pre-release to "-" e.g. `--preRelease=-` to promote a pre-release to a release.

+Note: The `releaseVersion` task is currently only registered on the root project given that the plugin is applied there.

 ## Example of how version is calculated
 With setting: `groupVersionIncrements = true` (default)